fiskl-accounting/help-docs/docs/Plans-Billing/manage-your-subscription.md

 In this tab, you can upgrade or downgrade your subscription.

-### Upgrading
+### Upgrading Your Plan

-1. Choose to upgrade to the next plan if you are on Free, Solo, or Pro
+You can upgrade your plan at any time if you're currently on the Free, Solo, or Pro plan.
+When upgrading, you'll be charged a pro-rata amount, and your new plan will take effect immediately.

+To upgrade your plan:

+1. Navigate to the pricing page and select the plan you wish to upgrade to.
-2. Review the pricing (free or discounted introductory offers will be maintained)
+1. Review the pricing details.
+(Note: Any free or discounted introductory offers will be honored.)
-3. Select "Upgrade to [Plan Name]"
+1. Click "Upgrade to [chosen plan]".
-4. Confirm your upgrade
+1. Confirm your selection to complete the upgrade process.

+Your account will be instantly upgraded, and you'll have immediate access to the new features.

-### Downgrading
+### Downgrading Your Plan

+If you're currently on the Solo or Pro plan, you can downgrade to a lower-tier plan at any time.

+To downgrade your plan:

+1. Go to the pricing page and locate your current plan.
-1. Choose to downgrade to the previous plan if you are on Solo or Pro
+1. Find the plan you wish to downgrade to (the previous tier).
-2. Review the pricing
-3. Select "Downgrade" on the plan column
+1. Click "Downgrade" in the column of your desired plan.
-4. Confirm your downgrade

-:::info
+1. Review the changes and confirm your downgrade.

+Please note: Your downgrade will take effect at the end of your current billing cycle.
+You'll continue to have access to your current plan's features until then.

+:::tip
-Downgrades take effect at the end of your current billing period.
-You can cancel a scheduled downgrade by selecting "Revert downgrade" on the plan you chose to downgrade to.
+Before downgrading, review the features of each plan to ensure the lower-tier plan meets your business needs.
+Your downgrade will only take effect at the end of your current billing period.
+You can cancel the scheduled downgrade at any time before then.
 :::

 ## History